apollo

 Unsafe

 Avoid alcohol consumption while on treatment with Solonex Tablet as it may increase the risk of liver damage.
-Please consult your doctor in case of any concerns.
+Please consult your doctor if you have any concerns.

 bannner image